 In a final attempt to continue their seed line, a sensemilla crop will occasionally produce a few hermaphrodites.
 While the pollen of these hermaphrodites is frequently unviable, marijuana growers should remove hermaphrodites when they occur to eliminate the risk of pollination.
 Hermaphrodites will also produce a lower overall flower yield as the plant is forced to divert energy into the production of seeds that would have otherwise been used for the production of trichome-rich flowers.

-Growing cannabis outdoors exposes a crop to the elements, offering natural light and significantly reducing costs for growers.
+Growing marijuana outdoors exposes a crop to the elements, offering natural light and significantly reducing costs for growers.
 With no artificial lights or fans required, electricity may only be required for irrigation.